 Lidar imaging is an important area of innovation and differentiation for the Company.
 Our imaging technology provides an elegant and efficient solution.
-Alternative lidar imaging methods commonly involve the use of mirrors, whereas our imaging technology is mirrorless, thereby increasing the optical efficiency and performance of the system, while reducing cost and eliminating mirror-related reliability problems.
-Our imaging architecture is a frictionless and rotation-free design that creates a dense 2-D image using sparse point measurements obtained from the receiver array.
+Our original Micro Motion Technology (MMT®) imaging mechanism, as well as our next generation MagnoSteerTM imaging mechanism, provide increased optical efficiency and performance of the system compared to competing scanning mechanisms, such as galvanometers, polygon mirrors, and MEMS mirrors, while reducing cost and offering point cloud flexibility for our customers.
 For ADAS applications, we believe that our lidars offer the desired balance between performance, cost and reliability.
 In addition, our core imaging design is compatible with various illumination and detection technologies; should some emerging solutions in transmission and detection become proven for automotive applications and achieve cost competitiveness, we have the option to incorporate these solutions.